vyca2017/content/content/tutorials/functions/stripe-payments-with-mutation-callbacks-using-micro-and-now.md

 # Stripe Payment Workflow with Mutation Callbacks using micro and now

 In this guide, we'll explore implementing a custom Stripe payment workflow with Graphcool mutation callbacks.
-While you can use any serverless solution like AWS Lambda or Auth0 webtask, we'll use Zeit's [micro](https://github.com/zeit/micro) and [now](https://zeit.co/now) in this tutorial.
+While you can use any serverless solution like AWS Lambda or Auth0 webtask, we'll use zeit's [micro](https://github.com/zeit/micro) and [now](https://zeit.co/now) in this tutorial.

 You can find the code for this tutorial [here](https://github.com/graphcool-examples/micro-stripe-example).

+Together we will go through these steps:

+* register at Stripe and setup a Graphcool project for an example e-commerce application
+* implement a process that creates a new Stripe customer whenever a Graphcool user adds new credit card details
+* implement a process that charges the according Stripe customer whenever a Graphcool user makes a new purchase
+* test the two processes by creating example credit card details and purchases

 ## Register at Stripe